 Take the extra time to write subject lines that will pique your reader's interest.

-We believe that the ‘from’ field is even more important than your subject line.
+Have you considered that your ‘from’ field (the sender) is even more important than your email subject line?

 You don’t care what is the subject line of the email you received from your mum, right?
 That’s the point.
 We usually open and read emails that are sent by someone we trust and know.

-Make sure your readers recognise the sender name and want to open the email.
-That means you should to deliver value in every single email to build your reputation.
+Make sure your readers recognize the sender’s name and want to open the email.
+That means you need to deliver value in every single email to build your reputation.